Los Angeles to New York and back to Los Angeles. Two 35-day road trips with my dog Felix.

 Instead of flying from Los Angeles to New York and then back again, like a normal human being, I decided it would be fun and bonding experience with my dog, to go on a road trip across the United States to see some sights with my little buddy.

 The road trip with my dog was an absolute blast.
-Mostly it fun, and at other times it was extremely nerve-racking.
+Mostly it was fun, and at other times it was extremely nerve-racking.
 In this article, I take you through our journey and then lay out my go-to tips to make your next cross country drive with your dog a stress-free success.

 If you’re in a rush, here are my essential tips to keep in mind when going on a road trip with your dog: